 One of the galleries in the Mary and Morgan Jarvis Wing of the Marianna Kistler Beach Museum of Art is named the Marion Pelton Gallery.
 Marion was an associate professor of music at Kansas State University from 1927 to 1974.
 She was born in Reedsburg, Wisconsin, in 1903.
-She learned to play the piano at an early age, teenager and a accompanied silent films at the local movie theater.
-She attended the University of
+She learned to play the piano at an early age, and teenager she accompanied silent films at the movie theater.
+She local attended the University of